purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/FFNN/MLP.md

 - MLPs are trained using backpropagation.
 - The most common training algorithm is gradient descent.

-## Applications
-- MLPs are used in various fields like speech recognition, image recognition, and machine translation.

 ## Example Code (Python)
 ```python
 import numpy as np